 More than half of all domestically sourced phosphate is mined in Florida, by an industry with a record of contaminating the environment through radioactive waste leakage and water pollution that threatens Florida's groundwater resources.
 Now there are plans to tear up more than 50,000 additional acres of central Florida with harmful strip-mining practices — and no plan to address the radioactive phosphogypsum stacks that have already been created.

-The Center has launched a lawsuit against the U.S. Army Corps of Engineers and U.S. Fish and Wildlife Service for authorizing these phosphate mining projects, which would irretrievably damage imperiled endangered species habitat, threaten water quality and forever change Florida’s landscape.
+In 2016 the Center filed a notice of intent to sue the U.S. Army Corps of Engineers and U.S. Fish and Wildlife Service for authorizing these phosphate mining projects, which would irretrievably damage imperiled endangered species habitat, threaten water quality and forever change Florida’s landscape.
+In March 2017 we filed suit in an effort to protect Floridians and Florida wildlife from more than 50,000 acres of phosphate strip mining.